azardilis/fa_metabolism/doc/notes.md

  - Add limitations of FBA - especially in regards to lipid metabolism and regulatory mechanisms
  - Add references where needed throughout
- - Be more explicit about the importance of lipid metabolism and need for reaction-centric view
+ - Be more explicit about the importance of lipid metabolism and need for reaction-centric view Add from the book what lipid metabolism is and how it works.
+Its importance in diabetes again from the book.
- - (Opt) Mention somewhere that there is an extended
+ - (Opt) Mention somewhere that there is an extended version of the model

  Chapter 2 - Methods
  - Make the PN intro tie in more with what I said in Chapter 1